andrewtarzia/unsymm_match/README.rst

 `stko`:

     $ pip install stko

-`atools`, clone this repo through this release <https://github.com/andrewtarzia/atools/releases/tag/v0.1.unsymm>.
-Latest version of atools should work, however, the API is ensured to be the same in that release.

 `xtb`, I used the Version 6.2 RC2 (SAW190805); (190806 binary) throughout this work.
 However, for future use, a new binary or conda installation of xTB should work.
 See details at <https://xtb-docs.readthedocs.io/en/latest/contents.html>.